 “We gain SO many skills resources while we are in school and now we have the ability to use those skills to tell stories to better the community, fight for justice, and to value all lives,” said Kadlecek.
 “No matter what career I am in, I know my greater calling is to further the Kingdom, and to love my neighbor as myself.
 I think Malone, especially the Communications department, has given me the skills to do that.
 There is power in community.
-I didn't realize how connected I would feel to a group of people until now, as the weeks are winding down and our time is coming to an end.
 The Malone community has the potential to do great things.”

 “Don't be afraid to fail.
 I was and it held me back for a while.
 Embrace failure and take risks because it can only take you places.
 Take advantage of the professors you have and enjoy your time in school.
 Do Airband.
 Go to the dances.
 Don't go home on the weekends,” she said.
 “Learn from your classmates, ALL of them, not just the ones that are like you.
 Listen more than you talk.
 Look for ways to look outside of yourself because you will learn so much.”